mfkimbell/end-to-end-DevOps-2/README.md

 <img width="749" alt="Screenshot 2023-11-24 at 2 55 33 PM" src="https://github.com/mfkimbell/end-to-end-DevOps-2/assets/107063397/5794ff20-9c17-42bd-9254-03f8491bcc45">

-Note: previously I was able to use instance connect by default cause I had been using Amazon Linux 2 EC2 Instances.
-This time, I SSH-ed into the EC2 instance.
+**Note: previously I was able to use instance connect by default cause I had been using Amazon Linux 2 EC2 Instances.
+This time, I had to SSH into the instance from my Bash terminal with a pem key as Amazon Linux 2 is becoming outdated soon**

 Additionally, we need to alter the terraform file to create a security group that will allow SSH: